Student Records and Policies

 You are responsible for maintaining a current and correct mailing address with the Registrar's Office for official university correspondence.

-Our system can maintain up to two addresses for you: a permanent one and a local address.
+Our system can maintain up to two addresses for you: a permanent address and a local address.

 The permanent address is initially taken from your Application for Admission.
 You may change this address as needed.